demstar16/Password-Manager/README.md

 ## TO DO
 - [X] Implement changer.py
-- [ ] clean up code and document
+- [X] clean up code and document
-- [ ] combine into one user friendly script
+- [X] combine into one user friendly script
 - [ ] create a nice README
+- [ ] "bullet proof" the code
 - [ ] look into encryption
 - [ ] done